RichardFelix/HLSv2/README.md

             -if no theme is chosen HLS will color it with the default array of colors

 .setTheme( String theme )
-        -Will change theme for your chart object
+        -Will change theme for your chart object -Themes choices are ( 'dark', 'light', 'neon ) also null can be used to change chart back to default theme